-First, all climate damages,23 CES elasticities of substitution for each of our different production function nests, CES shares, and CES weights are derived from our empirical estimates.
+First, all climate damages, CES elasticities of substitution for each of our different production function nests, CES shares, and CES weights are derived from our empirical estimates.
 Additionally, we perform a sensitivity analysis to demonstrate the impact these factors have on the various shadow prices.

 Calibration of parameters with time intervals is conducted annually.
-Following conventional practice, we have customized the calibration process to match key observed aggregates, such as temperature, global CO_2 emissions, and the value of each natural capital stock, all within the world context.
+Following conventional practice, we have customized the calibration process to match key observed aggregates, such as temperature, global CO2 emissions, and the value of each natural capital stock, all within the world context.
 This meticulous calibration ensures that our model accurately captures the real-world dynamics and trends of these critical environmental and economic indicators.
 Table 27 summarizes the moments we match, while table 26 lists the values of all parameter calibrations.

 The parameters pertaining to the business cycle structure of our model are conventional.
-For the standard parameters in these models, such as the discount factor β and the risk aversion σ^H , we align with typical values used in macroeconomic modeling.
-Specifically, the discount factor β is set at 0.966 to match a 3.5 percent world GDP-weighted interest rate, while the risk aversion σ^H is set at 2, following Stern (2008).
-Labour \bar{L} hours worked are set at 1/3 (which corresponds to daily mean of 8h).
-The production share of capital stocks δ_s and the discovery/investment share α_s for all natural capital are calibrated to match a discovery/investment rate of 5 percent as total specific capital production.24 The productivity of labor Ais calibrated to match the level of human capital in 2018 as reported in the matching moments table (see table 27).
+For the standard parameters in these models, such as the discount factor $\beta$ and the risk aversion $\sigma^H$ , we align with typical values used in macroeconomic modeling.
+Specifically, the discount factor $\beta$ is set at 0.968 to match a 3.3 percent world GDP-weighted interest rate, while the risk aversion $\sigma^H$ is set at 2, following Stern (2008).
+Labour $\bar{L}$ hours worked are set at 1/3 (which corresponds to daily mean of 8h).
+The productivity of labor A is calibrated to match the level of human capital in 2018 as reported in the matching moments table (see table 27).
 The habits level parameter m is set at 0.9, following Benmir et al. (2020).
-The parameter γ_H takes two values: i) $\gamma_H = 1$ in the case of stationary equilibrium (i.e., the discovery/investment exercise), and ii) $\gamma_H = 0.975$ in the case of the non-detrended economy, to avoid utility going to zero with consumption equal to habits at the steady state.
-Finally, the AR(1) shock process persistence parameter is set at 0.9, as is standard in the literature, and the growth rate of the world economy γ^{Γ} is set at 3 percent, corresponding to the average world growth rate over the past 10 years.
+The parameter $\gamma_H$ takes two values: i) $\gamma_H = 1$ in the case of stationary equilibrium (i.e., the discovery/investment exercise), and ii) $\gamma_H = 0.975$ in the case of the non-detrended economy, to avoid utility going to zero with consumption equal to habits at the steady state.
+Finally, the AR(1) shock process persistence parameter is set at 0.9, as is standard in the literature, and the growth rate of the world economy $\gamma^{\Gamma}$ is set at 3 percent, corresponding to the average world growth rate over the past 10 years.

-$^{^{23}}$ The only exception being damages to human capital, which are calibrated following the standard DICE calibration of damages to output.
+$^{23}$ The only exception being damages to human capital, which are calibrated following the standard DICE calibration of damages to output.